Research

 The first two chapters focus on the growing distance between middle-class urban consumers and the production of foodstuffs on farms and in factories.
 Chapter one looks at Nancy Green’s performance of Aunt Jemima in the Agricultural Building at the World’s Fair hand in hand with the budding Populist movement.
 The proliferation of pastoral and Lost Cause plantation ideals around agrarian life at a time when Black and white farmers faced unprecedented challenges and responded with outstated political activism.
 The second chapter looks at industrial tourism, arguing that people who came to observe slaughtering operations at Chicago’s Union Stock Yards partook in a practice of “alienated leisure” and adopted a “managerial eye” towards industrial workers.
 Shocked at the size and speed of modern meatpacking, tourists who wrote about the visits often depicted animals with human-like qualities and the immigrant-majority workforce as machine-like or otherwise subhuman.

 From there, the dissertation moves into the consumer spaces of stores and public dining establishments with a particular focus on print materials and popular discourses.
 The third chapter examines the role of advertisements in crafting a consumer isolated from the interests and day-to-day realities of workers in the food system.
 Studying advertisements and especially trade cards—popular souvenirs at the World’s Fair, where some were sent as postcards for the first time—alongside changing retail practices, I map the shift in authority over quality and value of goods from small grocers to big corporations.
 Chapter four argues that middle class diners came to define their social status less in relation to fellow consumers—elite or working class—but to service workers.
 Meanwhile, waiters, bussers, bartenders, and hotel employees organized into craft unions to fight tipped wages (a legacy of slavery’s afterlives), inhumane hours and expectations, and corrupt managerial practices.
-The fifth chapter addresses how home economics promoted ideas of difference through diet through the life and work of Ellen Richards Swallow.
+The fifth chapter addresses how home economics promoted ideas of difference through diet through the life and work of Ellen Richards.
 The work of dietary scientists overlapped with exaggeration of racial and ethnic alterity showcased on the Midway Plaisance and had direct ties to the rise of eugenics and race science.